blinard-BIOINFO/NCBITaxonomy/README.md

+**Contributions improving the code of this repository are welcome !**

 # NCBI Taxonomy SQL/Java Tools

 This set of tools aims to create a local SQL copy of the NCBI Taxonomy database and uses Java scripts to query the database.